DanieleCucurachi/DanieleCucurachi/README.md

 👋 Hello, I’m @DanieleCucurachi

-- Physics graduate from EPFL (École Polytechnique Fédérale de Lausanne)
+Graduated in physics from *EPFL* (École Polytechnique Fédérale de Lausanne, Switzerland), I am currently working on quantum algorithms in the **Quantum Information Group** at the *University of Cambridge*.

 - Quantum Computing enthusiast